-CASE STUDY Calculating Employee Pay for Lucky Ties Apparel
+Project: Calculating Employee Pay for Lucky Ties Apparel

-Lucky Ties Apparel employs a number of people who occupy different positions, and thus uses a variety of compensation methods.
+Lucky Ties Apparel employs a number of people who occupy different positions and thus uses a variety of compensation methods.
 Some employees are paid on an hourly basis, while others have agreed to annual pay.
 The company is considering allowing employees who work on the sales floor the opportunity to earn commissions in addition to their hourly pay, in which case a few managers would be eligible for bonuses based on the store's overall performance.

-Having recently taken over all payroll responsibilities, you want to be certain that you fully comprehend not only how to calculate the various types of compensation, but also the regulations relating to each.
-You decide to review the process underlying all of the store's payroll calculations and to examine the store's payroll-recording process.
+Having recently taken over all payroll responsibilities, you want to be certain you know how to calculate the various types of compensation and the regulations relating to each.
+You decide to review the process underlying all the store's payroll calculations and to examine the store's payroll-recording process.